The most inviting gardens teem with life, and a great way to liven things up is to add bird feeders to your outdoor landscape.

 Like its sister model, this style is durably constructed to resist squirrel damage, though you may expect squirrels to feed.
 Again, I suggest the Perky-Pet Transparent 16-inch Squirrel Baffler referenced above.

-Like the other Perky-Pet models reviewed here, this product is made of steel and assembled in China.
+Like the other Perky-Pet models reviewed here, this product is made of steel.
 The company offers a 30-day return policy, and a one-year replacement warranty.

 Customer reviews are mixed, with most reporting high levels of satisfaction.